 The tests match the content and skills that are taught in the classroom every day and measure real-world skills like critical thinking, problem-solving and writing.
 The Achievement component of the report card represents how well students performed on Ohio's state tests and the number of students who passed the state tests.
 The Achievement component is made up of two measures - the Performance Index and the Indicators Met measure.
+The Achievement component measures students' academic achievement using each level of performance on Ohio's State Tests.

-In Appendix B, Ohio includes examples of its technical documentation outlining the business rules used to calculate the grades for each measure and component.
+In Appendix B, Ohio includes examples of its technical documentation outlining the business rules used to calculate the ratings grades for each measure and component.
 These technical documents are included to provide the U.S. Department of Education and peer reviewers with additional details on each element of Ohio's report card.
 They specify the calculations that were performed in 2017 and earlier.
 It is important to note that in some cases, the documents will need to be updated to reflect the new requirements in the federal statute.